-Not all that is sleek is textureless; not all that is pure was always so.
-The diamond is forged deep in the earth from the dense black carbon that fires our cities, the chatoyance of the white gold was brushed and scored.
-This ring shows you its brilliance, its design, but it doesn’t let you forget its past.
-It was a ring forged in fire within and without, and though it paves its way in diamonds and white gold with an arrow-straight grain, it reminds you that to get there, to reach that purity and completeness, it withstood the tests of time and nature.
+Not all that is sleek is textureless.
+Not all that is pure was always so.
+The diamond is forged deep in the earth from the dense black carbon that fires our cities.
+The chatoyance of the white gold was brushed and scored.
+This ring shows you its brilliance and its design.
+However, it doesn’t let you forget its past.
+It was a ring forged in the fire within and without.
+Although it paves its way in diamonds and white gold with an arrow-straight grain, it reminds you that to get there - that is to reach that purity and completeness, it withstood the tests of time and nature.

 Our most straightforward ring, the simple Damascus steel ring is for the man who doesn’t need extra frills in his life.
 He likes his meat and potatoes, literally and otherwise, and needs a ring strong enough to handle the rigors of his daily life.
 Damascus steel, blackened and acid etched to bring out the wood-like grain, is an ancient formula lost to time, once used to make the finest and strongest swords and daggers in the medieval Levant.
 We’ve adapted it into a muscular ring well prepared to attack the challenges in your life at your side.